TeamMoegMC/FrostedHeart/README.md

 subtopics, such as `agriculture`, `town`, `steamenergy`.
 If you want to add a new game mechanic, this is the place to put it.
   (maybe we should name as `mechanics` instead of `content`?)
+- `foundation`: The foundation package contains the foundation of the game, such as the worldgen, effects, loots, models, recipes, etc.
+These are stuff not packaged by topic, but by functionality.
-- `world`: The world package contains everything that already exist before the player starts interacting with the world.
+- `infrastructure`: The infrastructure package contains the infrastructure of the game, such as commands, data, gen, config.
-This includes the world generation, animals, plants, mobs, etc.

-### Functional packages

-The following packages are organized by functionality instead.
-You may feel sometimes they can indeed also be put into `content`.
-Correct, but the reason we
-separate is that they are sometime hard to organize by topic, and they are more like a list of things, rather than a thing, and they are shared by multiple topics.
-- `client`: Client-side stuff, like rendering and models.
 - `compat`: Compatibility for other mods.
-- `effects`: Game potion effects.
-- `loot`: Game loots.
 - `mixin`: Mixin classes.
-- `recipes`: Game recipes.
+- `events`: Event handling classes.

 ### Initializers
 The rest packages are what's normally called *initializer* classes,